Moss Rose, Purslane

 HAPPY HOUR COCONUTPortulaca

 Trailing, 6-inch plants are covered in lustrous, roselike blooms from early summer until frost.
 Sundial series portulacas will add zest to your mixed containers, and they look great planted at the edge of flower borders.
 Plants thrive in hot, dry conditions.

 Flowers in shades of cream, gold, pink, peach, yellow, tangerine, fuchsia, mango, scarlet, peppermint, and white.

 Intense, purple-magenta flowers.

 How to Plant Portulaca Seeds

-Sow seed in cell packs or individual pots, press into soil but do not cover.
+Sow portulaca seed in cell packs or individual pots, 6-8 weeks prior to transplant.
+Press seed into soil, do not cover.
 Needs light to germinate.
 Kept at 75-80°F., germination is in 7-14 days.
-Transplant into the garden 5-8 inches apart.
-Seed can be started indoors (especially in cool climates) 6-8 weeks before transplanting.
+Transplant portulaca seedlings into your garden 5-8 inches apart, after all danger of frost.

 Growing Portulaca: Full Sun.
-Tolerates heat and drought, looks best with occasional water.
-Any soil with good drainage, thrives in sandy or gravelly soils.
-Can be cut back in summer to keep plants neat and to extend bloom into fall.
+Plants tolerate heat and drought, look best with occasional water.
 Low maintenance, no deadheading required.
+Any soil with good drainage, will thrive in sandy or gravelly soils.
+Cut back in summer to keep plants neat, and to extend bloom into fall.